DrinkyBird/epsilon/readme.txt

           * A few minor texture changes
         * AOW09
           * Better quality music
+		* AOW14
+		  * has been replaced with the version from AOW 2.2
+		* AOW16
+		  * has been replaced with the version from AOW 2.2
       * Classes
         * Removed Chrono Archer.
 It was just bad...
         * Shotgunner: speed 0.8 -> 0.9